HazelAbraham/HazelAbraham/README.md

 - **PGP in Data Science and Engineering** - Great Learning
 - **B.Tech in Mechanical Engineering** - 2021
+- 🎯 *Currently Upskilling:* **Agentic AI, RAG, and Generative AI**
 - 📚 *Preparing for:* **Databricks Data Engineer Associate Certification**

 ---

 ## 🤝 Open to Collaborate On

-- 🔧 **Data Pipeline Projects** - Building scalable ETL/ELT solutions
+- 🤖 **Agentic AI Projects** - Building autonomous agents and RAG systems with ChromaDB/FAISS
+- 🧠 **LLM Applications** - Document Q&A, chatbots using Databricks LLM endpoints
-- ⚡ **Spark & Delta Lake** - Performance tuning and lakehouse patterns
+- 🔍 **Vector Search & Retrieval** - Embedding strategies and optimization
-- 🖥️ **Databricks Apps** - Building data tools and applications
+- 🔧 **AI Data Pipelines** - ETL for ML/AI workloads on Databricks
-- 📊 **Analytics & Dashboards** - BI solutions and data visualization
+- 📊 **AI-powered Analytics** - Combining BI with generative AI
-- 🚀 **Open Source** - Contributing to data engineering projects
+- 🚀 **Open Source** - Contributing to AI/ML and data engineering projects

 ---

 ## 🌱 Beyond Tech

-When I'm not building pipelines, you can find me:
+When I'm not building AI systems, you can find me:
 - 🌿 **Gardening** - Growing vegetables and experimenting with plant care
 - 🧁 **Baking** - Creating desserts and exploring new recipes
 - 💎 **Diamond Painting** - Relaxing with some sparkle therapy